ewinbee/juice_project/Juicy_Project/README.txt

 		$ flask run
 	c.
 Then use Firefox or Chrome to navigate to the link given in the command line.
 Voila!
 A Juicy webpage.
 	d.
 Don't forget to CTRL-c from the command line when you're finished!

-Please see project_notes.txt for additional notes, code compromises, and other information.